rohansingh/rohansingh.github.com/source/_posts/2011-12-26-what-ive-been-reading-december-26.markdown

 - Reading
 ---

-What follows are some of the most insightful, interesting, or otherwise noteworthy articles I've stumbled across over the past couple weeks.
+What follows are the most insightful, interesting, or otherwise noteworthy articles I've stumbled across over the past couple weeks.

 * __[Democracy is not a truth machine](http://www.readability.com/articles/hvn0le5e)__.
   One of the best articles I've read all week.
-In it, a bearded philosopher eloquently demonstrates why democractic processes can't be trusted to find the truth about objective facts about reality.
+In it, a bearded philosopher eloquently demonstrates why democratic processes can't be trusted to find the truth about objective facts about reality.
 For example, while a democratic process can be used to decide what we *should do* about climate change, the underlying scientific reality is not up for debate.